 Jason Manning, Ph.D.

-Within this broad area much of his work focuses on violent and self-destructive ways of handling conflict, such as protest suicide, homicide-suicide, and suicide terrorism.
-His recent work also addresses changing patterns of conflict and social control on college campuses, such as calls for administrations to combat offensive speech.
+Within this area he specializes in violent conflict, particularly in self-destructive forms of violence such as such as protest suicide, homicide-suicide, and suicide terrorism.
+He has also published on changing patterns of conflict and social control ("moral cultures") on college campuses, such as calls for administrations to combat microaggressions and other offensive speech.
+His other interests include the sociology of science, sociology of religion, and neoDarwinian theories of culture.

 Manning, Jason.
 2012.
 “Suicide as Social Control.”
 Sociological Forum 27 (1): 207-227.